SPEEDING TO MARKET

 In the world of CPG, speed to market is critical for every company.
 From the smallest organic farmer to the largest corporation, speed to market with innovative, trend-driven products are the key to success.
 Believe it or not, you can move quickly and still deliver groundbreaking strategic design solutions that drive trial and repeat purchases.
 Here is a guide to help you create an effective and successful go to market strategy.

-Step one.
 Create a simple RACI to ensure that there are owners and approvers at every stage of the project.
 RACI is an acronym that stands for the following:

 R = “The Doer”—The design firm responsible for doing the work